BlackBerry MDS Connection Service

 The BlackBerry MDS Connection Service supports the following push formats.

 PAP push format

-The push request contains a MIME multipart message that includes two components: an XML-based PAP control entity that defines the delivery parameters, and the data to be pushed.
+The push request contains a MIME multipart message that includes two components: an XML-based PAP control entity that defines the delivery parameters, and the content to be pushed.

 The PAP push format is an open standard developed by the Open Mobile Alliance.
 The BlackBerry MDS Connection Service supports the WAP PAP 2.0 standard.